 Twitter is arguably the best social media platform for news.
 It’s one of only a few platforms that still show posts in chronological order.
 Thus, it’ll show you what’s happening right now.
 It has hashtags, trending topics, and some other discovery features.
 You simply follow the sources you like.
 Your feed will then show their latest posts.
 Twitter harbors a mix of users, including less-than-ideal individuals, along with numerous provocative blogs and posters aiming to stoke anger.
 Misinformation also runs rampant.
 Nonetheless, for those adept at discerning credible sources and sifting through the noise, Twitter can serve as a useful newsreader.
 By following trusted news outlets and reading between the lines, it becomes a valuable platform for staying informed.

 Price: Free (usually)

 Your local news apps are usually not half bad.
 They focus more on things happening around your community.
-Most people focus on the worldwide news.
-Sometimes we lose track of what’s happening in our own cities.
+Most people focus on the worldwide news and in doing so lose track of what’s happening in their own cities.
 Generally, these apps are simple.
 They just show the news and sometimes even the weather.
 On top of TV stations, many cities will have local newspapers with apps as well.
 For instance, the Columbus Dispatch has its own app.
 Sometimes these apps are great.
 Sometimes they’re not.
-Your local news is important too.

 Bonus: Android Authority app

-If we missed any of the best news apps for Android, tell us about them in the comments!
-You can also click here to check out our most recent app and game lists!
+If we missed any of the best news apps for Android, tell us about them in the comments.